apollographql/router/adr/telemetry.md

 This will have the effect of making the macro "opt-in" rather than the default behaviour of "opt-out" and will make mistakes easier to spot and prevent in code review.
+This prevents the default serialization of all parameters in a span.

 Required fields can be specified using the "fields" attribute.
+See [instrument documentation](https://docs.rs/tracing-attributes/0.1.18/tracing_attributes/attr.instrument.html) for more details.

  - Ensure that each instrumented function is named to promote understanding and consistency